 Outside of its proprietary share dealing suite, IG also offers CFD and spread betting facilities.
 Both medians give you access to over 17,000 financial instruments.
 On top of stocks, this also includes indices, ETFs, bonds, interest rates, commodities, and even digital currencies.
 This ensures that you can facilitate all of your trading needs via a single mobile app.

 The IG app also permits leverage and short-selling.
 This is great if you want to place more sophisticated trades than the share dealing suite allows.
 With more than four decades in the brokerage scene, it will come as no surprise to learn that IG is heavily regulated.
 Crucially, this includes that all-important license with the UK’s FCA.

 What Stocks Can You Trade on the IG App?

 Although IG doesn’t offer commission-free stock trading like eToro and Trading 212, its main selling point is the extensiveness of its share dealing suite.
 As noted above, our IG trading review found that the app gives you access to more than 10,000 stocks, which is huge.

-In the UK market, this includes all FTSE stocks and hundreds of AIM-listed firms.
+In the UK market, this includes all FTSE stocks and hundreds of AIM-listed firms, including new IPO companies like Deliveroo shares.
 Regarding the latter, this ensures that you have access to small-cap companies that are yet to realize their full potential.
 If you are looking to broaden your stock market horizons by investing in foreign companies, the IG app covers dozens of exchanges.

 Over in the US, for example, you can buy shares in hundreds of companies listed on the NASDAQ and NYSE.
 This includes the likes of Facebook, Disney, Microsoft, Apple, and Amazon.
 Y